juristr/juristr.github.com/content/blog/add-cms-features-to-your-blog-from-your-ipad.md

 {{<tweet 1275898074787909634 >}}

 And it's true.
-I've probably never blogged so few articles than in the last half year, which is sad for a couple of reasons: I love blogging & writing, I love content production, I love to engage with the community & ofc my page views dropped significantly :sad:
+I've probably never blogged so few articles than in the last half year, which is sad for a couple of reasons: I love blogging & writing, I love content production, I love to engage with the community & ofc my page views dropped significantly :disappointed:

-So kids change your life, for the better, but obviously there's just so much time.
+So..kids change your life, for the better :heart: and don't get me wrong, I'd never change that.
+But obviously there's just so much time, so things need to be re-prioritized and most importantly your time needs another optimization boost :rocket:.
 A much bigger strike was Covid though.
-I've not been positive (yet), nor have family members (:pray:), but
+I've not been positive (yet), nor have family members (:pray:), but we had to re-arrange how we organize our house-hold and childcare time.
+While before we brought our little beloved one to his grandparents, during lock-down that was simply not possible.
+So me and my wife split our time which resulted in less free time + late hours working.

+## My current blogging setup

+## Adding Netlify CMS

 **Todos**